the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 );
 ~~~~~~~

-By breaking down functions onto smaller problem spaces, we can compose more complex functions out of these smaller functions (e.g. `getConversationStarter()`) or reuse functions in other areas of our code (e.g. `getName()`).
+In conclusion, by breaking down functions onto smaller problem spaces, we can compose more complex functions out of these smaller functions (e.g. `getConversationStarter()`) or reuse functions in other areas of our code (e.g. `getName()`).
 Challenge yourself by writing a larger function and by extracting smaller functions from it.
+The next sections will leave the domain of functions for now, so experiment as much as possible with functions before.

 ### Exercises:

-* Extend the example from before with more conditional text for the conversation which may or may not be passed on additional arguments that are passed to the function.
+* Extend the example from before with more conditional text for the conversation which may or may not be passed as additional arguments to the function.
 * Come up with problems that are solved by functions yourself.
 If you have created one bigger function, split it into smaller functions and aggregate their result in one main function.
+* Get comfortable with delcaring functions, calling them, and using parameters/arguments before you continue with the next section.

-## Classes
+## JavaScript Classes

 Even though the construct of a **class** is a shared concept across most programming languages, it was only introduced in modern JavaScript.
 Previously it was only possible to a create class like construct by using JavaScript's **prototype chain** ([in-depth article, but optional read at this stage](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)).
-While the prototype chain was known to many JavaScript developers back in the days, it's not as often mentioned these days anymore, because we are mostly using classes in JavaScript instead.
+While the prototype chain was known to many JavaScript developers back in the days and is still used under the hood these days, it's not as often mentioned in modern JavaScript anymore, because we are using actual classes in JavaScript instead.

 A class is used in object-oriented programming languages.
 Since JavaScript is a **multi paradigm programming language**, using the **object-oriented programming (OOP)** paradigm in JavaScript is a popular choice.
 Another popular paradigm is called **functional programming (FP)** which doesn't make use of classes.

-Let's get started with a class that represents a person by using the `class` keyword:
+Entering the realm of OOP, let's get started with a class that represents a person by using the reserved `class` keyword:

 {title="index.js",lang="javascript"}
 ~~~~~~~